iffy/iffy.github.com/_posts/2022-07-26-Interesting.md

 It was fun to recreate my brother's original image.
 Any other ideas for things you can make computers do to books?

-Here are a few more books:
+Here's the [code used to make these images](https://github.com/iffy/book-analysis/blob/master/charts.nim) and here are a few more books:

 ### Anna Karenina